-Twenty-four-year-old Jimmy McAdam from Nottinghamshire will stage a beehive as the central focal point of his Born to Bee Wild garden, which is due to feature wildflowers and plants from the RHS’s Plants for Pollinators scheme.
+Jimmy McAdam, 24, from Nottinghamshire will stage a beehive as the central focal point of his Born to Bee Wild garden, which is due to feature wildflowers and plants from the RHS’s Plants for Pollinators scheme.
 Key bee-friendly plants include Lavandula angustifolia ‘Hidcote,’ Leucanthemum vulgare and Armeria maritima.
 Jimmy says: “The garden will create a relaxing and friendly atmosphere by combining attractive planting, water and the bustle of wildlife.”

 Eds Higgins, 28, is from Norfolk but based in Nottingham.
 He is the brains behind the Finding (urban) Nature garden for RHS Tatton Park 2018.
 His design will celebrate the hidden charm of wasteland and help visitors to regard such areas as “important urban spaces for wildlife”.
 Key plants include Buddleja davidii, Prunus serrula multi-stemmed and Erigeron karvinskianus, as well as vegetable plants and wasteland natives.
 It will even feature a community allotment.
 Eds says: “Gardening and nature are fundamentally important for mental health and wellbeing.”
 He adds: “Social isolation is tackled in the garden by creating places for people to socialise in an informal environment.”